MatthiasMuth/perlweeklychallenge-club/challenge-225/matthias-muth/README.md

 **Challenge 225 solutions in Perl by Matthias Muth**

-The tasks of this challenge are good ones, in the sense that the solutions can be short, nice and well-arrnged and clear.
+The tasks of this challenge are good ones, in the sense that the solutions can be short, nice, well-arranged, clear -- perly!

-However the second task took me some time to understand what really is happening in the examples and in the task description.
+However the second task took me some time to understand what really is happening in the task description and in the examples.
-And actually I found the task description not super consistent with the story that the examples tell.

 But let's start with the first one: